10 dead in small-plane crash in Texas

 A small airplane crashed in Texas on Sunday, killing all 10 people on board, officials said.

-The Beechcraft BE-350 King Air crashed into a hangar while it was taking off from the local airport, said Mary Rosenbleeth, a spokeswoman for the city of Addison, north of Dallas.
+The Beechcraft BE-350 King Air crashed into a hangar while it was taking off from the Addison Airport, said Mary Rosenbleeth, a spokeswoman for the city, north of Dallas.

-No one was inside the hangar at time, the Federal Aviation Administration said in a statement.
+No one was inside the privately owned hangar at the time, but a jet and a helicopter were damaged, said Bruce Landsberg, an official with the National Transportation Safety Board.

-The twin-engine plane was destroyed by a fire after the crash, the agency said.
+The twin-engine Beechcraft was destroyed by a fire after the crash, the Federal Aviation Administration said.

+Jennifer Rodi, an NTSB investigator, added that the plane had been damaged by "impact forces."

-It wasn't immediately clear who was on board.
-The FAA said the accident occurred shortly after 9 a.m.
-According to the tracking site Flightaware, the plane was headed to St. Petersburg, Florida.
+Two of the 10 killed were crew members, and the others were passengers, Landsberg said, adding that the plane was traveling to St. Petersburg, Florida.